MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/in-market-audience.md

 Defines an in-market audience that can be downloaded in a bulk file.

 > [!NOTE]
-> This feature is available only in the United States.
+> This feature is available in Australia, Canada, France, Germany, United Kingdom, and United States.

 > [!NOTE]
 > Bulk upload is not supported.
 You cannot add, update, or delete an in-market audience using the Bing Ads API.
 Having said that, you can add and delete in-market audience associations and exclusions.